Faridacoding/API-and-AI-Documentation-Samples/Machine Learning Voice Assistant/Stationary Noise Cleaning.md

 ## 4. Limitations

 1. The moving car does not have passengers other than the driver.
-The voice input is given by driver or 1 user.
+The voice input is given by a driver or 1 user.

 2. The Stationary Noise for this API covers noises from inside of the moving car